Institute of Public Health

 - Concept development and consulting

-Our new Bachelor degree programme in Corporate Health Management, the Research Unit for Health Sciences, the Interprofessional Teaching and Practice Unit as well as the Corporate Health Management are united under one roof.
+Our new Bachelor degree programme in Corporate Health Management, the Research Unit for Public Health, the Interprofessional Teaching and Practice Unit as well as the Corporate Health Management are united under one roof.

 Institute of Public Health: At a glance